Combining Monte Carlo and Tensor-network Methods for Partial Differential Equations via Sketching: Proposed Framework

 The concept of MPS/TT sketching or general tensor network sketching for density estimations has been extensively explored in \cite{hur2022generative,ren2022high,tang2022generative}.
 The choice of tensor network representation in practice depends on the problem's structure.
 In this work, we demonstrate the workflow using MPS/TT, but the framework can be readily extended to other tensor networks.

 A crucial assumption underlying our approach is that each particle $f(x;x^i)$ exhibits a simple structure and can be efficiently represented or approximated in MPS/TT format.
 For instance, in the case of a vanilla Markov Chain Monte Carlo (MCMC), we have $f(x;x^i)=\delta(x-x^i)=\prod_{j=1}^d \delta(x_j - x_j^i)$, which can be expressed as a rank-1 MPS/TT.
-This assumption holds true for various sampling-based methods, as we will discuss in later sections, e.g. \secref{sec:quantum-evolution}, \secref{sec:fokker-planck-evolution}.

-Based on the aforementioned discussions, we assume that each $f(x;x^i)$ can be efficiently represented or approximated in MPS/TT format.
 Consequently, the right-hand side of \eqref{eq:sampled_ivp} becomes a summation of $N$ MPS/TTs.
 The tensor diagram illustrating this general particle approximation is shown in \figref{fig:workflow_step1}.
-Directly adding these MPS/TTs yields an MPS/TT with a rank of $N$ \cite{oseledets2011tensor}.
-This linear growth in rank with the number of samples $N$ leads to scaling of downstream tensor operations with $\text{poly}(N)$.
+A naive approach for representing this sum as an MPS/TT consists of directly adding these MPS/TTs, which yields an MPS/TT with a rank of $N$ \cite{oseledets2011tensor}.
+This growth in rank with the number of samples can lead to a high computational complexity of $O(\text{poly}(N))$ when performing tensor operations.

 On the other hand, depending on the problem, if we know that the intrinsic MPS/TT rank of the solution is small, it should be possible to represent the MPS/TT with a smaller size.
 To achieve this, we apply the method described in \secref{sec:sketching} to estimate a low-rank tensor directly from the sum of $N$ particles.
 Specifically, we construct $A_k[\hat \phi_{t+1}]$ and $B_k[\hat \phi_{t+1}]$ from the empirical samples $\hat \phi_{t+1}$ and use them to solve for the tensor cores through \eqref{eq:both_sketch_CDE}, resulting in $\phi_{\theta_{t+1}}$.
 This process is illustrated in \figref{fig:workflow_step2}, \figref{fig:workflow_step3}, and \figref{fig:workflow_step4}.
 It is important to note that we approximate the ground truth $\phi_{t+1}$ using stochastic samples $\hat{\phi}_{t+1}$.
 The estimated tensor cores form an MPS/TT representation of $\phi_{t+1}$, denoted as $\phi_{\theta_{t+1}}$.